mgschoen/contentful-reference-matrix-field-app/README.md

 ]
 ```

-`id` represents a relation to an entry of a collection named `"ingredients"`.
+In this example, `id` represents a relation to an entry.

-`amount` is an unformatted string holding information about how much to use of the referenced ingredient.
+`amount` is an unformatted string holding additional information about the reference.

+Note that both JSON keys can be configured, as well as the allowed content types for referenced entries.

+## Setup in Contentful

 ## Development